 - When the start date of a student’s program enrollment is not known, the current date minus 365 days is set as the start date for the purpose of calculating the risk score.

-- Students’ risk scores are calculated overnight, every day, taking into account data from the start date of each student’s program enrollment until the previous day.
+- Students’ risk scores are calculated daily, taking into account data from the start date of each student’s program enrollment until the previous day.
 Should data change for dates prior (for instance, an adjustment to attendance a week ago), prior days’ scores do not change, only the new daily score accounts for new/updated data.

 - A student’s risk score is calculated for a given day only if the student is in an active school enrollment status, and has had an activity (per the last activity recorded) within the last 60 days.